RenneManny/TA-AC-BACKEND-mongoose-js-TNaaad/block-BNaacn/index.md

 Q. create an express server

-- use mongoose to connect to mongodb database
+- use mongoo se to connect to mongodb database

 Q. Create an article Schema with fields